JeffersonLab/evio/README.md

 The current Java evio package, org.jlab.coda.jevio, was originally written by Dr. Dave Heddle of CNU and was graciously given to the JLAB DAQ group for maintenance and continued development.
 A large amount of additional work has been done since that time.
-As previously mentioned, evio now uses a new format developed from the merging of evio version 4 and the HIPO library.
 The code will compile using Java version 8 or later.

 A pre-compiled jevio-5.2.jar file is found in each of these subdirectories: